Britney Kyle (McIlvaine)

 College of Humanities and Social Sciences

 Fax: (970) 351-2890

 Office Hours: MF 9:00-10:00am, 12:15-1:15pm, 2:30-3:30pm, and by appointment

 - The Ohio State University: Ph.D., Anthropology, Anatomy minor, 2012

 - The Ohio State University: M.A., Anthropology, 2008

 - University of Colorado, Boulder: B.A., Anthropology and Economics, Summa Cum Laude, Phi Beta Kappa, 2006

 I am a biological anthropologist who seeks to understand human variation and evolution based on the study of populations from the last 10,000 years.
 In particular, I am interested in human adaptation in settings undergoing rapid change, often under social, cultural, and environmental disruption.
-My recent research has focused on the eastern Mediterranean basin, investigating the impact of Greek colonization of the Balkans from the 8th-6th centuries BC, by study of archaeological human remains from a series of sites in Albania.
+My recent research has focused on the eastern Mediterranean basin, investigating the impact of Greek colonization of the Balkans from the 8th-6th centuries BC, by study of archaeological human remains from a series of sites in Albania, Italy, and Greece.

 I currently direct the Bioarchaeology of Mediterranean Colonies Project (BMCP), which examines culture contact and human adaptation resulting from Greek colonization throughout the Mediterranean during a dynamic period in human history characterized by population interaction and the regional origins of ethnic inequality.
 The BMCP examines community health and trajectories of social change in the Mediterranean, and addresses the relationship between historical accounts of early colonial interaction and archaeological and bioarchaeological evidence.
 Team members include international researchers specializing in archaeology, classics, genetics, and bioarchaeology.